ABSanthosh/SWENG-881--Course-Project/Readme.md

 | P3      | Empty field with no quoting                  | Start → validate → empty → skip write → end                                              |
 | P4      | Regular field, no quotes, no escape          | Start → validate → write(value) → end                                                    |

-**McCabe’s Cyclomatic Complexity**

-To calculate the cyclomatic complexity:

-Let:

-- `e = number of edges`
-- `n = number of nodes`

-From the CFG:

-- Nodes (n) = 16
-- Edges (e) = 20

-Therefore,\
-**Cyclomatic Complexity, C = e - n + 2 = 20 - 16 + 2 = 6**

-This implies at least 6 independent paths should be tested to achieve basis path coverage but we just need a set of paths such that all 20 edges appear at least once among them and we don’t need to cover every possible path or combination (unlike path or basis path coverage).

-**6) Testing Coverage Criteria**
+**Testing Coverage Criteria**

-**Edge coverage** was selected as the testing coverage criterion to ensure that every edge in the control flow graph of the `writeRecord(String... values)` method is executed at least once.
+Edge coverage was selected as the testing coverage criterion to ensure that every edge in the control flow graph of the `writeRecord(String... values)` method is executed at least once.
 This criterion is appropriate for this method because the function includes multiple conditionals and loops, but all edges can be covered using only five test cases, making the test suite efficient and maintainable while ensuring sufficient structural coverage.

 **Test Cases**